Stocks Mixed As Bank Fears Recede - UrduPoint

 "We are very vigilant.
 We are in a period of tension, tightness and alertness," he told a parliamentary committee on Tuesday.

-He added: "My very strong view about the UK banking system is that it is in a strong position, both capital and liquidity wise.
-It is not showing signs of problems in that respect and we have tested very extensively."
+He added: "My very strong view about the UK banking system is that it is in a strong position, both capital and liquidity wise."
 In a separate development on Tuesday, French authorities raided five banks as part of an investigation into suspected cases of massive tax fraud and money laundering.

+Back in Washington, US regulators confirmed to the Senate banking committee that they would publish by May 1 a review of recent banking failures and regulatory supervision as officials from the Federal Reserve and Federal Deposit Insurance Corporation faced questions on their actions.